arimah/condict/packages/server/README.md

 The `variableValues` parameter receives values for each variable in the operation.

 The returned promise resolves with the result of the execution, which is an object containing at minimum an object under `data`, and any errors that may have occurred under `errors`.
-See [the GraphQL website][] for details.
+See [the GraphQL website][graphql] for details.
 The promise is rejected only if an unexpected error happens (e.g. lost database connection, bug in Condict).

 ### `loadConfigFile()`